rscr/Bike_sales/README.md

 The problem i want to solve:

-To see how many bikes are being purchased around the world base on Location, Salary, Commute distance, Age and Education
+To see how many bikes are being purchased around the world base on Location, Salary, Commute distance, Age and Education.
+If some of these factors have a relevant impact on people buying Bikes.